Batten Disease Program

 What causes Batten disease?

 Batten disease, and all other NCLs, are inherited conditions that mostly affect the function of the brain.
 Many NCLs cause the body’s cells, especially brain cells, to lose the ability to dispose of waste products.
-The symptoms of NCLs happen because cells cannot function well with the buildup of waste products and start dying off.
+The symptoms of Batten Disease occur because cells cannot function well with the buildup of waste products and start dying off.

 What are the symptoms of Batten disease?